 One of the obstacles that I had to overcome in this generator sub-panel installation was the existing radon exhaust pipe shown above on the right.

 On this particular load center it was easy to remove the knockouts for 1 1/4″.
-I banged each ring enough to stick out and then cut them with my Knipex diagonals.
+I knocked each ring using pliers and an old screwdriver enough to stick out and then cut them with my Knipex High Leverage Diagonal Pliers.
 After cutting it was just a matter of moving them forth and back to let them snap off.

 Not all knockouts are this easy to remove.
 It varies by manufacturer.
 You can see my post on concentric knockout removal by clicking here.